-Babies and small children cannot wee ‘on demand’, which makes it difficult to get a sample.
+Babies and small children cannot wee ‘on demand’, which makes it difficult to get a sample for testing.

-Urine samples need to be collected for urine tests.
-Urine tests may be done for a number of reasons and they are the only way to know for sure if your child has a Urinary Tract Infection (UTI).
+Urine tests may be done for a number of reasons and they are the only way to know if your child has a Urinary Tract Infection (UTI).

 If the reason for the urine test is to determine if your child has a UTI, it is very important that the urine is obtained from your child in a sterile (clean) way so that the sample is not contaminated with bacteria (germs) from the skin.